opea-project/GenAIInfra/helm-charts/HPA.md

 After [verifying that service metrics work](monitoring.md#verify), one can verify that HPA rules can access custom metrics based on them.

-Verify that there are (TGI and/or TEI) custom metrics prefixed with chart name:
+Verify that there are custom metrics from inferencing service(s), prefixed with the chart name:

 ```console
 $ kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1 | jq .resources[].name